StewBC/machines/import/a2m/README.md

 # Apple ][+ Emulator
 This is an Apple ][+ emulator written in "C" using SDL and the Nuklear immediate mode GUI.
 The emulator includes a cycle-accurate 6502 CPU (does not support undocumented opcodes), a Language Card a Franklin Ace 80col display card, and a SmartPort block device.
 No Disk II support.

-This repository also contains a stand-alone version of a [6502 Assembler](#6502-assembler) I created, built into the emulator (but not yet accesible from within the emulator).
 This configuration allows booting and running Total Replay or other ProDOS disk volumes.

+This repository also contains a stand-alone version of the [6502 Assembler](#6502-assembler) I created and built into the emulator.

 ![15 FPS Animated Gif of the emulator in action](assets/a2m-15.gif)